andrehrferreira/rudimentary-blockchain/README.md

 # Rudimentary Blochchain

-* This project is a simple example of a blockchain written in Node.js, its use for production or application development is in no way recommended
+This project is a simple example of a blockchain written in Node.js, its use for production or application development is in no way recommended.

 - Block genesis
 - Creation of blocks